By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 - Sheer white with blue undertones

-Avoid warm peachy tones - they'll clash with your natural coloring.
+Avoid warm peachy tones - they'll clash with your natural coloring and can look muddy in photos.

 Warm Undertones (green/olive veins):